daos-stack/daos/docs/user/filesystem.md

 These will affect all containers accessed via DFuse, regardless of any container attributes.

+### Managing memory usage and disconnecting from containers

+DFuse can be instructed to evict paths from local memory which drops any open handles on containers or pools as well as reducing the working set size and memory consumption.
+This is an asynchronous operation and there is no automatic way to tell if it's completed.
+In addition, any lookup of the path specified in the eviction call will cause a new lookup and prevent the eviction from completing.

+Paths can be requested for eviction from dfuse using the `daos filesystem evict` command.
+This does not change any data that is stored in DAOS in any way but rather releases local resources.
+This command will return the inode number of the path as well as key dfuse metrics.

+DFuse metrics can be queried with the `daos filesystem query` command which takes an optional `--inode` parameter.
+This will return information on the number of inodes held in memory, the number of open files as well as the number of pools and containers that DFuse is connected to.
+If the `--inode` option is given then this command will also report if the inode is in memory or not.

+Together these two commands can be used to request eviction of a path and to poll for its release, although lookups from other processes might block the eviction process.

+If `daos filesystem evict` is passed the root of the DFuse mount then the path itself cannot be evicted - in this case all top-level entries in the directory are evicted instead and no inode number is returned.

 ### Permissions

 DFuse can serve data from any user's container, but needs appropriate permissions in order to do